nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `clear` clears all Client's entries together with the Remarks and Transactions.

-> <div markdown="span" class="alert alert-danger">❗ :warning: Information cleared by clear command cannot be retrie
+> <div markdown="span" class="alert alert-danger">❗ :warning: Information cleared by clear command cannot be retrieved
  </div>

 [Back to Table of Contents](#table-of-contents)